brianglass/anastasis/files/weekday_vespers2.md

 Heal the pain of my heart, O Pure one, stop the wandering of my mind and grant that I may sing your praise with a pure heart, ask for grace and find mercy on the day of judgement.

-Cast away, my humble soul, the burdens of wickedness that are hard to bear, and draw near, weeping and crying out, Â‘Grant, pure Virgin, that I may bear the light yoke of your Son and GodÂ’.
+Cast away, my humble soul, the burdens of wickedness that are hard to bear, and draw near, weeping and crying out, ‘Grant, pure Virgin, that I may bear the light yoke of your Son and God’.

 Glory, Both now.

 **Cross-Theotokion.
 Same melody.**

-A sword passed through your heart, O All-pure, when you looked towards your Son on the Cross, and you cried out, Â‘Do not leave me childless, my Son and my God, who kept me virgin after childbirth!Â’
+A sword passed through your heart, O All-pure, when you looked towards your Son on the Cross, and you cried out, ‘Do not leave me childless, my Son and my God, who kept me virgin after childbirth!’

 ****